vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > I beheld the earth, and, lo, *it was without form, and void; and the heavens, and they had no light*.
 I beheld the mountains, and, lo, they trembled, and all the hills moved lightly.
 I beheld, and, lo, *there was no man, and all the birds of the heavens were fled*.
 I beheld, and, lo, the *fruitful place was a wilderness, and all the cities thereof were broken down* at the presence of the LORD, and by his fierce anger.
 For thus hath the LORD said, The *whole land shall be desolate*; yet will I not make a full end.
 {% ct 'Jeremiah 4:23-27' %}

+> But with righteousness shall he judge the poor, and reprove with equity for the meek of the earth: and he shall *smite the earth with the rod of his mouth*, and with the breath of his lips shall he slay the wicked.
+{% ct 'Isaiah 11:4' %}

 The earthquake and hailstorm at Jesus’ second coming will return the earth to its original state—a dark and disorganized place unsuitable for life {% rf 'Genesis 1:2' %}.

+## Will Christ establish an earthly millennium?

+> Jesus answered, *My kingdom is not of this world*: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: *but now is my kingdom not from hence*.
+{% ct 'John 18:36' %}

+> And when he was demanded of the Pharisees, when the kingdom of God should come, he answered them and said, *The kingdom of God cometh not with observation*: neither shall they say, Lo here! or, lo there! for, behold, *the kingdom of God is within you*.
+{% ct 'Luke 17:21-21' %}

+> For *when they shall say, Peace and safety; then sudden destruction cometh upon them*, as travail upon a woman with child; and they shall not escape.
+{% ct '1 Thessalonians 5:3' %}

+Scripture’s portrayal of the earth’s desolation shows that the belief in an earthly millennium following Christ’s return (known as dispensational premillennialism) is unbiblical.
+Another view, postmillennialism, holds that Christ will return *after* a millennial period in which Christianity prevails throughout the world, particularly at the governmental level.
+This perspective is often held by Christian nationalists, but it too is unbiblical, for Christ declared that His kingdom is not of this world.
+In fact, when describing the end of the world, Jesus never spoke of a period of universal peace; after warning of nations in distress and people’s hearts failing from fear, He went directly to His coming in glory {% rf 'Luke 21:25-27' %}.
+A heavenly millennium, therefore, is the only view that is consistent with all of Scripture.

 ## What do the saved do in heaven?